Deltron2020/ChangeOfAddressReport/README.md

 The following items are present in the python code involved:

+- Pandas
-- Dynamic SQL
+- Logging
-- Try-Catch Error Handling
+- Try-Except Error Handling
 - If / Else Logic

 The following items are present in the stored procedure involved: